dhruvakashyap73/AWS-Dataflow/README.md

 The pipeline implements industry-standard cloud-native practices and ensures:

-- Automated data ingestion from external APIs.
+- Data ingestion from external APIs using Databricks Workspace and Notebook (manual or scheduled via script).
-- Data cleaning, transformation, and validation.
+- Data cleaning, transformation, and validation using AWS Glue Studio (ETL & Data Validation)
-- Metadata management and cataloging for query optimization.
+- Metadata management and cataloging for query optimization using Glue Crawler and Glue Data Catalog.
-- Analytical queries using serverless query engines.
+- Analytical queries using serverless query engines like Amazon Athena.
-- Visualization and monitoring for business insights and reliability.
+- Visualization and monitoring for business insights and reliability via Amazon QuickSight and CloudWatch.

-The workflow is as follows:

-**API → Raw Storage → ETL → Clean Data → Metadata Catalog → Query → Dashboard → Monitoring**

 ---